ahmedcodein/word_guesser/README.md

 ### 2.4.
 Planning

+The major part of the planing is related to crafting an initial logic of the game.
+One approach of course is to use a flow chart.
+The author, however, decides to develop a what might be considered to be a simplistic Pseudocode.
+The reasons for that is explained in the following subsection.

 #### 2.4.1.
 Game Logic

-During the planning phase, the author chooses to write a pseudocode for this project.
-Although, this is not part of the assessment requirements of this project and it is a time consuming, the author takes the risk of writting it.
-The reason is that by writting the pseudocode, four paramount purposes are served, these are:
+During the planning phase, the author chooses to write a simple Pseudocode for the project.
+The reason is that by writing such Pseudocode although not sophisticated by any standard, four paramount purposes are served, these are:

 1. Helping the author to comprehend the general logic of the game.
 2. Helping the author to build a mental structure of the entire game.
 This aids the author to write the code with modularity in mind (let this modularity be functions or classes) with each module as simple as possible.
-3. Helping the author to correct any misperception about how the author thinks the program would behave and how it actually behaves when the code runs.
+3. Helping the author to correct any misperception about how the author thinks the program would behave and how it would actually behave when the code runs.
-4. Helping the author to practice the art of creating pseudocodes as early as possible in his software development journey.
+4. Helping the author to practice the art of creating a standard Pseudocodes as early as possible in his software development journey.

-The following pseudocode represents the core of the game logic only.
-Form the author perspective, the core of the game logic is what matters for this project.
-Therefore, the final code, and only if the time allows, may include additional modules, e.g. for game decorations etc.
+This Pseudocode, however, represents the core of the game logic only.
+The final code, and only if the time allows, may include additional modules, e.g. for game decorations etc.
-Any additional code will have been written in the final stages of the implementation shall not be included in this pseudocode.
+Any additional code will have been written in the final stages of the implementation shall not be included in this Pseudocode.
 Nevertheless, any change that has a direct impact on the core of the game logic is planned be updated here.

 ###### Word Guesser Pseudocode